sophiegoblin/sophiegoblin.github.io/index.md

 *The Butchery* <br>
 **Founder, Producer, Artist Manager**
 <br><br>
 In 2013 Sophie founded Kollektiv Gallery after seeing more and more artists fall into unpaid work.
-Kollektiv started as school, building residencies for creatives to learn new skills, like launch a [crowdfunding campaign](https://www.kickstarter.com/projects/kollektivgallery/kollektivs-first-ever-gallery), open a gallery, learn about contracts, put on an event, sell art and connect with the community.
+Kollektiv started as school, building residencies for creatives to learn new skills, like launch a [crowdfunding campaign](https://www.kickstarter.com/projects/kollektivgallery/kollektivs-first-ever-gallery), open a gallery, learn about contracts, manage an event, sell art and connect with the community.
 <br><br>
-Kollektiv has taken many forms.
-From the school, it merged into an agency, connecting creatives to businesses.
-Artists, photographers, animators and illustrators would take part in a picture interview to be part of the archive, acting as a publicity tool and portfolio for clients to view.
-<br><br>
 Kollektiv then started producing art festivals, which started in Brighton and ended up in Wellington, New Zealand.
 The festivals were funded by the government and council and included, podcasts, documentaries, exhibitions and symposiums.
 Collaborating with a wide array of institutions, charities and community members, the festival format became one of my favourites.
 <br>

-Here are some event and photos from our verys first Kollektiv Gallery Redidency Gallery, The Butchery.<br>

 ![Butchers](/img/butchery/poster.jpg "Butchers")<br><br>
 <span class="caption"></span>